strtok/marwood/README.md

 ## Global Environment

-Marwood maintains a global [environment](marwood/src/vm/environment.rs), which may be manipulated by the scheme `define` procedure.
+Marwood maintains a global [environment](marwood/src/vm/environment.rs), which may be manipulated by a top level `define` call.
 This environment represents a global mapping of symbol => heap reference for the compiler, which in turn emits O(1) shallow bindings (environment slot references) for the runtime.